by Bill Batson

 My aunt rose close to the apex of public service as the Deputy Village clerk for the Village of Nyack and my grandmother most certainly was a competing matriarch in the homes that she visited dressed as a domestic.
 For example, in addition to her domestic duties she doubled as a Latin tutor.
 As a child she would have me recite Cicero’s speech to the Roman Senate given in 63 BC: Quo usque tandem abutere, Catilina, patientia nostra!

 On holidays, in the 70s, for as long as she had the strength, my grandmother continued to help her families with large meals.
 As a teenager, I found the arrangement wholly unacceptable.
 She would stay up all night before Thanksgiving cooking for us, but then leave the family table on the morning of the holiday to help others find comfort around their hearth.

 There must have been some intense compassion that drove her to leave those she loved so much to work so hard for others.
-She most have found that the money that she received paid more than bills, but allowed her to share her love by deepening the security of her progeny.
-She owned her home, but I’m sure she succumbed to the reality that houses always need fixing.
+She must have found that the money that she received paid more than bills, but allowed her to share her love by deepening the security of her progeny.

 My grandmother’s chair came back to the Jewett estate in a trip that she bought and paid for with a life of service, dispatched without bitterness or contempt.

 Her chair now faces the river she never watched as she scrubbed and fussed over some else’s stuff so that her grandchild could sit watching the water.